whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 Postcard: Los Angeles International Airport 1960s.
 Gift of Thomas G. Dragges. <a href="https://collection.sfomuseum.org/objects/1762688329/">Collection of SFO Museum</a>.
 2015.166.2054
 </div>

-As mentioned at the top of the post both of these features, running the Who's On First Browser as a Tailscale virtual private service and using Protomaps for display maps, are disabled by default but we hope they are ready to be enabled when the circumstances present themselves.
+As mentioned at the top of the post both of these features, running the Who's On First Browser as a Tailscale virtual private service and using Protomaps for display maps, are disabled by default but they are ready to be enabled when the circumstances present themselves.